As part of our Biology and Life Sciences theme, we studied seeds, plants, and flowers.

 Cupcake Paper Flower

 On a piece of paper, we glued strips of green paper to be stems, and paper leaves.
 At the top of the stems, we glued flattened out cupcake papers, then glued seeds into the center of the papers.
-Results were similar to this photo from pre-kpages.com.
-(Hannah’s Art Club has photos of prettier results of a similar project.)
+The kids’ results were similar to the first photo, which is from pre-kpages.com.
+They can look as good as our teacher’s sample…

 Flower Bookmark: Take a popsicle stick.
 Color it.
 Tape yarn fringe on one end to be roots and tape paper flower on the other end.